-Currently, there are two late stage trials ongoing.
-In November 2012, an 800 patient Phase III randomized controlled study began for Recomodulin (ART 123, Artisan/Asahi Kasei), a recombinant human thrombomodulin, for the treatment of septic patients with coagulopathy.
+Initiated in November 2012, the 800 patient Phase III randomized controlled SCARLET study began for Recomodulin (ART 123, Artisan/Asahi Kasei), a recombinant human thrombomodulin, for the treatment of septic patients with coagulopathy.
 In mid-2013, following an interim analysis of safety data, the DSMB recommended that the trial continue.
-The primary completion date of the trial was expected to be March 2015, however, based on a January 2018 clinicaltrials.gov update, the trial is still enrolling patients and is expected complete in July 2019.
+The primary completion date of the trial was expected to be March 2015, however, according to clinicaltrials.gov, the trial is still enrolling patients and is expected complete in July 2019.
 Recomodulin has been approved in Japan since 2009 for the treatment of disseminated intravascular coagulation, a late complication of sepsis, at a cost of \$5,800 per treatment.
 Although it has other activity, it works primarily by a similar anticoagulant mechanism to Xigris.
-Because of this, it has only demonstrated a limited mortality benefit, in earlier studies (~9%: 34.6% control vs 26% treatment), similar to that seen in Xigris' initial PROWESS Trial (~6%: 31% control vs 25% treatment) and is unlikely to have greater benefit in larger scale studies.
-However, if this product is successful, it would represent a competitive, although potentially complementary, therapeutic approach to CytoSorb.
+Because of this, it has only demonstrated a limited mortality benefit in earlier studies (~9%: 34.6% control as compared to 26% treatment), similar to that seen in Xigris' initial PROWESS Trial (~6%: 31% control as compared to 25% treatment) and is unlikely to have greater benefit in larger scale studies.
+The 800 patient Phase III SCARLET-2 randomized, controlled trial will begin in July 2019 with an estimated study completion date of May 2023 and will measure 28-day all-cause mortality; 3-month, 6-month, and 12-month all-cause mortality; and resolution of organ dysfunction at 28 days.

-Atox Bio is a development stage company in clinical studies with peptide therapeutics that are designed to prevent superactivation of the immune response by certain toxins such as toxic shock syndrome toxin.
+Another study is being conducted by Atox Bio, a development stage company in clinical studies with peptide therapeutics that are designed to prevent superactivation of the immune response by certain toxins such as toxic shock syndrome toxin.
 It is currently focused on necrotizing soft tissue infections.
-The investigational peptide, AB103 or Reltecimod, is being evaluated in the ACCUTE Trial, a Phase 3 randomized controlled trial in 40 investigative sites in the U.S in 290 patients with necrotizing soft tissue infections.
+The investigational peptide, AB103 or Reltecimod, binds CD28 co-stimulatory receptor to attempt to restore the host's appropriate immune response to severe infections and is being evaluated in the ACCUTE Trial, a Phase 3 randomized controlled trial in 60 investigative sites in the U.S in 290 patients with necrotizing soft tissue infections.
 Primary outcomes include 28-day survival, amputation, and reduction in the modified sequential organ failure assessment score.
-According to clinicaltrials.gov, the estimated study completion date is March 2019.
-If this product is successful, it would represent a competitive, although potentially complementary, therapeutic approach to CytoSorb.
+According to clinicaltrials.gov, the estimated study completion date is December 2019.